 Austra (photo: Joshua Hernandez)

-“I can picture a place where everybody feels it to,” Stalmanis sings on “Utopia,” the album’s lead singer.
+“I can picture a place where everybody feels it to,” Stalmanis sings on “Utopia,” the album’s lead single.
 “It might be fiction,” she continues, “but I see it ahead.”

 “It might be fiction,” but I feel invested in a future based around community-action.
 And at the end of the night on Saturday, with my spirits high, I felt warm and capable.
 I loved the people spilling out onto the streets, and those dancing to the Stevie Nicks song playing in the club.
 Looking out over the crowd, lit sporadically by yellow spotlights, a wave of empathy washed over me.
 In her closing words, Stelmanis’ echoed that sentiment, saying: “The energy of this city is endlessly electrifying, and you are all resilient.
 You have no idea how happy we are to be here.”